ifteresearch/Iftekhairul-Islam/README.md

 **Political Economist, Data Scientist, Spatial and RS Data Analyst**

 ## [Impact of AI and ML algorithms on Employment: A State-level Analysis](https://arxiv.org/abs/2001.02783)
+In this analysis I have used unsupervised learning approach (K-medoid Clustering) to detect how the prospect of some mid-level jobs have been declining for the last several years, and what would be the state-level exposure in terms of unemployment.

 ## [Twitter Data Analysis](https://www.linkedin.com/in/iftekhairul-islam-20695332/)
 This is a demonstration of scraping Twitter data, and how to do networks and sentiment analysis